Aethodia/Legislation/Code/Law/LegalTextSpec.rst

       - …may have level-three subsections (other level-two sections may not).

-      - …must consist only of ordered or unordered lists.
+      - …must consist only of ordered or unordered lists, or subheaders.

     - The third…